X Aviate International Aerospace

 Process:

-After approval, the examiner sends your documents to DGCA for review.
+• After approval, examiner sends documents to DGCA for review.

 🧑✈️ Class I Medical Examination